 Simply improving today doesn’t automatically equate to the right move for tomorrow.
 Improving just a little right now doesn’t necessarily move the chain towards building that Super Bowl team Jets fans desire and deserve.

 If the world changed tomorrow and the salary cap suddenly vanished, well, then, my friends, it’s on.
 Go get the man and get to work.

 Unfortunately, that’s not the reality of the National Football League, the entity Jerry Glanville so famously once dubbed “Not For Long.”

 One of the greatest reasons the Pittsburgh Steelers field success one year following another is the organization’s understanding of the system.
 They rarely sign mega free agents and always say goodbye to stars at the right time.
 It’s a system that’d be foolish to shun.

-Elijah McGuire is a good NFL back.
-He’s one Maccagnan found during the value portion of the bloodline (the draft).
-Pairing him with a sturdier, short-yardage bull who doesn’t wreck any portion of the cap is more than enough under the normal circumstances of an average-to-good O-line and Sam Darnold in tow.
+Pairing McGuire with a sturdier, short-yardage bull who doesn’t wreck any portion of the cap is more than enough under the normal circumstances of an average-to-good O-line and Sam Darnold in tow—at least for now.

 Do you honestly believe James Conner would tear it up with the Jets 2018 O-line?
 The trenches on both sides of the ball massively lift the production everywhere else.
 What Jamal Adams will do with a legit four-man conventional pass rush is a scary proposition.